WordPress is a pretty flexed CMS platform and can do many things out of the box. However, often you’ll find that it is not enough.

 We can paste code snippets into the

-functions.php file and it will execute perfectly.
+functions.php file and execute them flawlessly.
 However, It is not the best practice and should be avoided in some cases.

-In this article, we will explain in detail how to create a site-specific WordPress plugin and when to use or not to use the
+This article will explain how to create a site-specific WordPress plugin and when to use or not to use the

 functions.php file for code snippets and other functions.